tethysplatform/tethys/docs/installation.rst

     For deploying a production instance of Tethys Portal, see :ref:`production_installation`.

-    To contribute to the Tethys Platform source code itself, see :ref:`developer_installation`.
+    To contribute to the Tethys Platform source code itself, see :ref:`setup_dev_environment`.

 Prerequisites
 -------------